ceejbot/toastmasters/08/talent.md

 # [fit] the 10x
 # [fit] programmer

 ^ You've heard of this person, right?
 The mythical programmer who does the work of 10 other people.
-This is usually tied up with nonsense about people who don't sleep pull 80 hour work weeks and other utter bunk, so people dismiss it.
+This is usually tied up with nonsense about 80 hour work weeks and other utter bunk, so people dismiss it.
 I don't.
-But I also don't think you should try to be 10x me, or 10x your team.
+But I also don't think you should try to be 10x me, or 10x that other person on your team.

 ---